 Photos by Sunny Side Cafe and DiniBeach Bar

-Boracay is regarded as one of the best islands in the Philippines and is recognized internationally for the White Beach, a long stretch of powdery white sand beach with calm blue waters, and stunning sunsets.
+Boracay is regarded as one of the best islands in the Philippines and is recognized internationally for White Beach, a long stretch of powdery white sand beach with calm blue waters and stunning sunsets.
+There are also plenty of activities to try here, including parasailing, banana boat riding, and helmet diving.
 Located off the coast at the northern tip of Panay Island, this famous beach attraction stands 440km south of Metro Manila, just an hour’s flight away from the city capital.

 Here are some of the top must-eat restaurants and food to try during your trip to Boracay: